Swedeniron/Azure-namespace/README.md

 4. The script are creating a folder structure _build/azure/namespace.json/
    and adding a azure-resources.sh file

-5. To deploy the new namespace run the azure-resources.sh that are az commands Just check that you are connected to for the right environment dev/stage/prod You need to be Owner to be allowed to run the commands.
+5. To deploy the new namespace run the azure-resources.sh (or go to number 6) that are az commands Just check that you are connected to for the right environment dev/stage/prod You need to be Owner to be allowed to run the commands.

+6. Open the powershell and run the ./installer.ps1
+   It will guide you true the install, it's a simple Y/N guide Wish you a Good deployment...

 ## License